Ever wondered. “what is granite used for?”

 It’s no secret that we love granite work surfaces in the kitchen.
-The material is not only aesthetically pleasing, but is exceedingly durable, heat resistant and easy to maintain.
+The material is not only aesthetically pleasing but is exceedingly durable, heat resistant and easy to maintain.
 But you need not stop at the kitchen.
-Granite is a great material for sideboards and surfaces in the bathroom, hallway, living room…anywhere in the home, really!
+Granite is a great material for sideboards and surfaces in the bathroom, hallway, living room, and anywhere in the home!
 Work surfaces are our expertise, but have you ever thought beyond this?
-What is granite used for, other than worktops?
+What is granite used for other than worktops?
 Here are six of the most popular alternative uses for this wonderful natural stone.

 Flooring